lucablessing/random-walks-on-small-world-networks/README.md

 2. Start shell
 3. Install ```nodeenv```
 4. Exit and restart shell to apply changes
+5. Install some basic libraries
-5. Install widgets and you're good to go!
+6. Install widgets and you're good to go!

 ```
 $ cd ~/PATH/TO/YOUR/DIRECTORY